astropy/astropy/docs/development/affiliated-packages.rst

         git checkout master
         git push --tags origin master

-   Once you have done this, if you use readthedocs, trigger a ``latest`` build then go to the project settings, and under **Versions** you should see the tag you just pushed.
+   Once you have done this, if you use Read The Docs, trigger a ``latest`` build then go to the project settings, and under **Versions** you should see the tag you just pushed.
 Select the tag to activate it, and save.